MnSOD Mimetic BMX-001 in Treating Patients with Anal Cancer Undergoing Radiation Therapy and Chemotherapy

 I. To describe patient-reported outcomes of health-related quality of life (HRQoL) in ASCC patients treated with BMX-001 in combination with RT and concurrent 5FU/mitomycin.

 II.
-To characterize plasma and urine levels of oxidative stress biomarkers during BMX-001 in combination with RT and concurrent 5FU/mitomycin.
+To characterize plasma levels of oxidative stress biomarkers during BMX-001 in combination with RT and concurrent 5FU/mitomycin.

 III.
 To characterize the single-dose and repeated-dose pharmacokinetic profiles of BMX-001 when delivered in combination RT and concurrent 5FU/mitomycin.